LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/25_packaging_game/index.md

 For MonoGame game, AOT can work well if you avoid these limitations.

+> [!NOTE]
+> Native AoT is recommended for mobile platforms due to its performance benefits and smaller binary size, which are important for mobile devices with limited resources.
+Additionally, it is mandatory when targeting console platforms (Xbox, PlayStation, Switch) as these platforms typically do not support JIT compilation for security and performance reasons.

 For more information on Native AOT, refer to the [Native AOT deployment overview](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=windows%2Cnet8) documentation on Microsoft Learn.

 ### Trimming

 Trimming (specified with `-p:Trimming:true`) removes unused code from your distribution to reduce size.
 It is automatically enabled when using AOT.

-While trimming can significantly reduce your game's size, it may remove types that appear unused bot are accessed indirectly through reflection or generics causing runtime errors.
+While trimming can significantly reduce your game's size, it may remove types that appear unused but are accessed indirectly through reflection or generics causing runtime errors.

+> [!IMPORTANT]
+> Trimming can cause issues with content pipeline extensions that are used at runtime.
+When the compiler cannot detect that certain types are used (especially with reflection or generic collections), thy might be trimmed away, resulting in "type not found" exceptions when loading content.
+>
+> If you encounter runtime exceptions about missing types when loading content with trimming enabled, you can resolve this by ensuring the compiler recognizes the types being uset at runtime by making the following call:
+>
+> ```cs
+> ContentTypeReaderManager.AddTypeCreator(typeof(ReflectiveReader<ReaderType>).FullName, () => new ReflectiveReader<ReaderType>())
+> ```
+>
+> Where `ReaderType` is the `ContentTypeReader` of the content pipeline extension to be preserved.
+This call should be made somewhere in your code before loading content that uses these types.

 For more information on Trimming, refer to the [Trim self-contained applications](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) documentation on Microsoft Learn.